TechxArtisanStudio/Openterface/docs/product/kvm-go/beta-quick-start.md

 Before you begin testing, please review these essential guides:

 - [Openterface KVM-Go Review Guide](notes/review-guide.md) — Important notes, known issues, and explanations for engineering prototype units
-- [KVM GO Firmware Upgrade](notes/firmware-upgrade.md) — Step-by-step instructions for upgrading firmware if needed
+- [KVM-Go Firmware Upgrade](notes/firmware-upgrade.md) — Step-by-step instructions for upgrading firmware if needed

 > **Note:** These guides contain critical information about prototype limitations, known issues, and firmware upgrade procedures that may be helpful during your testing.